This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Warfarin is a type of medicine called a blood thinner.
 It makes your blood clot more slowly.
 This can help prevent dangerous problems, such as a stroke (a blood clot in the brain).
 Vitamin K helps your blood to clot (thicken to stop bleeding).
 Warfarin works by making it harder for your body to use vitamin K to clot blood.
 Changes in the amount of vitamin K that you normally eat can affect how warfarin works.

-- Your caregiver can tell how well warfarin is working from a blood test that you will have regularly.
+- Your healthcare provider can tell how well warfarin is working from a blood test that you will have regularly.
 This test is called an international normalized ratio (INR).
 It shows how quickly your blood clots.
 To keep your INR at a healthy level, you need to manage how much vitamin K you eat.

 How much vitamin K should I eat while I take warfarin?